Arkmere/FDMS/STATE.md

 changed fallback currentTime from local getHours()/getMinutes() to UTC getUTCHours()/getUTCMinutes() Important diagnostic conclusion

-The strip-face rendering path displays stored values directly; it is not converting UTC values to local on the strip face.
-Therefore, remaining visual timing errors at this stage were write-path problems, not strip-face presentation illusions.
+The strip-face rendering path displays stored values directly; it does not convert UTC values to local on the strip face.
+Therefore, the remaining visual timing errors at that stage were write-path problems, not strip-face presentation illusions.

 Smoke results